Douglas Union School: History

 In 1843, the state of Michigan adopted a law authorizing separate school districts located within a township which contained a city or village to merge into a "union" district.
 In the mid-1860s, Districts 3 and 4 of Saugatuck Township, Michigan merged into a union district.
 In 1866, the resulting Union School District purchased this site, and constructed the school during the 1866–67 school year.
 The school opened for classes in September 1867, with two teachers and 129 students.
 Although the number of grades taught at the time was not recorded, the school served as many as twelve grades in later years, and only dropped to eight or nine in the 1920s when district students were sent to the Saugatuck High School.

 The Union School was used by students in the district until 1957, when it was closed.
 The district sold the school in 1960, and the building was converted into four apartments in 1962.
-In 2007, the Saugatuck Douglas Historical Society acquired the building and substantially renovated it, turning it into the Old School House History Center.
+In 2007, the Saugatuck Douglas History Center acquired the building and substantially renovated it, turning it into the Old School House History Center.